 by Dr. Kenneth Cooper and others.
 Now I have a friend who's telling me

-about a Dr. Seidman and a company called Visalus (they're an MLM company,
+about a Dr. Seidman and a company called Visalus (they're an MLM company

-which has me skeptical, but they are making some pretty big claims about
+and are making some pretty big claims about

 patented formulas that are superior).
 I hate the word " anti-aging " but my